 Lumpectomy rates vary across the U.S. Lumpectomy is more common among women who live on the East and West Coasts, with the highest rates in the Northeast [9-10].
 For example, from 2000 to 2006, about 72 percent of women in Connecticut with early breast cancer had a lumpectomy versus about 54 percent of women in Iowa .

-Part of the regional differences in rates is due to personal preferences that can vary based on where you live.
+Part of the differences in rates is due to preferences that can vary based on where a woman lives.
 For example, women who live far from a center offering radiation therapy (needed for lumpectomy) may prefer to have mastectomy.

 Other factors also play a role.
 Personal preference matters a lot.
-Some women very much wish to keep their breasts while for other women, mastectomy offers peace of mind.
-However, differences in rates also can occur when health care providers do not encourage women who can have lumpectomy to consider the procedure.
+Some women very much wish to keep their breasts while for other women, mastectomy can offer peace of mind.

-For a table showing differences in rates of mastectomy in the United States, visit the Breast Cancer Research section.
+For a table showing differences in U.S. rates of mastectomy, visit the Breast Cancer Research Studies section.